 Capitation amounts can be a flat rate calculated by Humana or a percentage of premium determined by CMS.
 Capitation rates are defined in health care providers’ contracts with Humana.

-Humana currently uses version 32 DRG grouper logic.
+Humana plans to implement version 34 DRG grouper logic on Oct.
+1, 2016.
 We will continue to transition to the latest groupers as they are released by CMS.

 An encounter is a unique type of claim.
 Encounter data are used to determine a member’s health status.
 Encounter data are submitted by physicians or physician groups that have a capitated agreement with Humana or are delegated for claims.